jnewbery/blog/talks.md

 layout: index
 category: talk
 title: Talks
-subtitle: A selection of talks, presentations and podcasts appearances I've given
+subtitle: A selection of talks, presentations and podcasts appearances.
 ---